Real-time accessibility and screen reader analysis for AI coding assistants.

 From the project's GitHub README.

 Speakable bridges the gap between rule-based linting tools (like axe) and manual screen reader testing.
-It gives you scalable, automated insight into how assistive technologies will interpret your UI.
+It provides both static HTML analysis and runtime accessibility behavior tracking, giving you automated insight into how assistive technologies interpret your UI throughout the development lifecycle.

 Screen reader output is heuristic and may differ from actual behavior.
 Speakable complements manual testing — it doesn't replace it.